 Supervised personal care means guidance (cuing, prompting, reminding) or assistance with eating, toileting, bathing, grooming, dressing, transferring, mobility, medication management, reminding resident of important activities to be carried out, assisting a resident to keep appointments, supporting a resident's personal and social needs, and being aware of a resident's general whereabouts even if the resident is capable of independent travel about the community.

 Room and board means the provision of housing and meals.
-Under this definition, a "room" could be a bedroom, an apartment, a suite, etc. Board generally means the provision of one or more meals/food as part of a "package" that includes room or lodging.
+Under this definition, a "room" could be a bedroom, an apartment, a suite, etc. Board means any involvement in the purchase or preparation of meals.

 Personal care, supervised personal care, supervision, and protection are all defined in rule and statute: MCL 400.706(1)(4), 400.707(7) and 325.1901 (2)(16) (20)(22)(23).